Adam Griffiths: Personal life

 Adam's twin brother, Joel and younger brother, Ryan, are also professional footballers.
 Adam is also an artist and up-and-coming film director and writer.
 He is married to the actress Lily Brown Griffiths.

 Coaching career

 In 2016 Griffiths transitioned from a professional football player into coaching, joining first division NSW club, Manly United senior program.
-In 2020 Griffiths became the Head Coach of Manly United mens 1st grade team.
+In 2020 Griffiths became the Head Coach of Manly United men's 1st grade team.
 In his first full season 2021 he helped steer the club into 3rd position in the league before the season was cut due to COVID disruptions.
 In the 2022 season Griffiths transformed the team into fast efficient attacking passing team and came within 1 goal difference from Manly United winning the title, finishing 2nd on goal difference.
 Griffiths achievements attracted the attention of Mark Rudan, Head Coach of Western Sydney Wanderers and on the 5th of July Griffiths was appointed Assistant Coach of A-League Men club Western Sydney Wanderers.